 Travelers from the two above approved lists of countries, as long as they are coming from said countries and have been in said countries for at least 14 days, and are traveling with valid documents, should be granted entry into France.

 Is there testing or quarantines upon arrival in France?

 No. For the approved countries listed above, at this time, there is no mandatory testing or quarantines upon arrival.

 Passengers should expect a health screening from a border officer, as well as agree to temperature scans.
-Passengers are also being asked to wear a mask and practise social distancing
+Passengers are also being asked to wear a mask and practice social distancing

 Other entry rules in France:

 The Ministry of Foreign Affairs in France has made this statement about other rules for entering France at this time:

 - Like any other person, of French, European or foreign nationality wishing to go to France or transit through France, you must present an international travel certificate to the transport companies, before boarding, accompanied by supporting documents demonstrating the status invoked.
 This certificate must also be presented to the authorities in charge of border control.
 The passenger must also present a sworn statement attesting that he has no symptoms of Covid-19 infection.